croedel/PiInfotainment/README.md

 - Simple webserver: Enables you to remotely control the Infotainment System
 - Enable to integrate into almost any home automation system which supports HTTP hooks

 The Picture Frame functionality of RaspiInfotainment uses the pi3d (https://pi3d.github.io/) project and is heavily based on PictureFrame2020.py from https://github.com/pi3d/pi3d_demos.
+Kudos to these awsome projects!

 By the way: If you're new to the topic, I can definitively recommend to read https://www.thedigitalpictureframe.com/.
 You'll find a lot of useful info there!